 What are the symptoms of plagiocephaly or brachycephaly?

 Other than the physical appearance of it, there are no symptoms of plagiocephaly and brachycephaly (GOSH, 2018).
 If your baby gets plagiocephaly or brachycephaly, try not to worry.
-One in five babies get some sort of flat head syndrome at some point and most get better without any treatment (GOSH, 2018; NHS, 2018a).
+One in five babies get some sort of flat head syndrome at some point and most get better without any treatment (GOSH, 2017; NHS, 2018).

-If your GP has any worries, your baby might need some other tests, x-rays or scans to rule out problems like craniosynostosis, where the plates of the skull join together too early (GOSH, 2018).
+Your GP can help you decide if your baby might need some other tests, x-rays or scans to rule out problems like craniosynostosis, where the plates of the skull join together too early (GOSH, 2017).
 Craniosynostosis needs surgery to correct it.

 Plagiocephaly and brachycephaly: background and causes

-Until they’re about one, the bones of a baby’s head are very thin and flexible, which makes them soft and easy to mould (NHS, 2018a).
-Plagiocephaly and brachycephaly develop when constant pressure is placed on one side of the baby’s skull (GOSH, 2018).
+Until they’re about one, the bones of a baby’s head are very thin and flexible, which makes them soft and easy to mould (NHS, 2018).
+Plagiocephaly and brachycephaly develop when constant pressure is placed on one side of the baby’s skull (GOSH, 2017).

 After most births – and the baby’s trip down the birth canal – the head might look elongated for a little while.
 This usually corrects itself within six weeks after the birth but sometimes part of the skull might become flat (GOSH, 2018).